NewBornRustacean/patentpick/README.md

 # paperwing
-a simple mailing service to deliver papers from arxiv.
+a simple mailing service to deliver summary of patents from uspto